-The intent of this Code is to establish ethical standards of conduct for Church ministers within the Archdiocese of Milwaukee, Wisconsin.
+The intent of this Code is to establish ethical standards of conduct for all who represent the Catholic Church in any role or capacity within the Archdiocese of Milwaukee, Wisconsin.
 The conduct of Church ministers has the power to inspire and motivate people, or to scandalize them and erode their faith.